graphcore-research/graphcore-research.github.io/_posts/papers-of-the-month/2025-11/papers/2025-11-30-scaling-second-order.md

 This figure from the paper shows Adam compared to Muon for training LLaMA-architecture LLMs at 190M-1.4B parameters.
 The 'Compute Optimal' curves (with triangle markers) use fewer tokens per parameter, so the fixed compute budget can be deployed to widen the model architecture, thus leading to lower loss compared to the runs with 20 tokens per parameter (with circle markers).
-For example, the smallest compute-optimal Adam run, at ~$6 \times 10^{16}$ FLOPS, uses model width of 576, whereas the Muon run uses a width of 704.
+For example, the smallest compute-optimal Adam run, at ~$6 \times 10^{16}$ FLOPs, uses model width of 576, whereas the Muon run uses a width of 704.
-However, the [NeurIPS review discussion](https://openreview.net/forum?id=Ei6IsmxYrb) suggests that the FLOP count excludes the additional compute required for the Muon optimizer steps, weakening this conclusion slightly.
+Note that the [NeurIPS review discussion](https://openreview.net/forum?id=Ei6IsmxYrb) suggests that the FLOP count excludes the additional compute required for the Muon optimizer steps, which the [Muon blog post](https://kellerjordan.github.io/posts/muon/) estimates as an overhead of below 1% total FLOPs.

 <img src="{{ page.image_dir | append: 'figure_7b.png' | relative_url }}" alt="Relative amount of compute required for Muon to reach the same loss as Adam.
 Muon is shown to need approx. 1.4x times compute.">